neil323423/waves/README.md

 ## Credits:

-- [SleepyHeadDev](https://github.com/sleepyheadXD) - For the Waves icon.
+- [NobodycaresJR](https://github.com/Nobodycaresjr-lo) - For the Waves icon
-- [Selenite](https://gitlab.com/skysthelimit.dev/selenite) - For all the games assets.
+- [Selenite](https://gitlab.com/skysthelimit.dev/selenite) - All the games assets

 ## License

 This project is licensed under the [GPL-3.0 License](LICENSE).

 > [!IMPORTANT]
-> Considering giving this repository a star if you do fork and use Waves. :)
+> Considering giving this repository a star if you do fork and use Waves. <3